 - Fresh herbs - the flavor profile just bursts with brightness from these.

-- Chicken bouillon base - we prefer better than bouillon brand.
+- Chicken bouillon base - we prefer better than bouillon brand, or you can use your favorite chicken broth.

 - Extra virgin olive oil - choose one that tastes fruity, not bitter.